tongueroo/price_list/README.md

 ## Script Usage Details

-Downloading the [convert.rb](convert.rb) script onto your computer.
+Download the [convert.rb](convert.rb) script onto your computer.
 Let's say you downloaded it to the folder

     ~/Downloads/price_list